Ventricular restoration in adults with huge congenital left ventricular aneurysm: report of two cases

 The authors declare no competing interests.

 Patient management: Charles Mve Mvondo, Hermann Nestor Tsague Kengni, Laurence Carole Ngo Yon, Amalia Ariane Owona Ngandebe, and Etienne Sene.
 Data collection: Charles Mve Mvondo, Hermann Nestor Tsague Kengni and Laurence Carole Ngo Yon.
 Manuscript drafting: Charles Mve Mvondo, Hermann Nestor Tsague Kengni, and Laurence Carole Ngo Yon.
 Manuscript revision: Charles Mve Mvondo, Hermann Nestor Tsague Kengni, Laurence Carole Ngo Yon, Amalia Ariane Owona Ngandebe, Etienne Sene, and Marcelin Ngowe Ngowe.
-All authors approved the final version of the manuscript.
+All authors read and approved the final version of the manuscript.

-Figure 1: left apical congenital ventricular aneurysms at Magnetic Resonance Imaging (A, B)
+Figure 1: left apical congenital ventricular aneurysms at magnetic resonance imaging (A, B)

 Figure 2: intraoperative views of the congenital ventricular aneurysms, A) apical defect, B) closure of the defect with a bovine pericardium